ReyFScode/DSO-notes/Linux + Bash scripting notes.md

 - `uname -a ; ip a ; nproc / lscpu` - This is my contribution, this will give you the system name, kernel version, CPU architecture (x86/86_64), and the ip address and network interfaces for the system, and the number of logical cpus on the machine (important for ensuring you know if saturation is occurring). nproc will give a single number, lscpu will give an in-depth cpu summary, up to you which to use.

-- `df -h --total`  - shows disk space across devices, -h makes sizes human readable and --total is an option to provide a full space summary at the end.
+- `df -h --total`  - shows disk space across devices, -h makes sizes human readable and --total is a flag to provide a full space summary at the end, sometimes this flag is helpful sometimes not.

 - `free -wh` - this command prints a memory usage snapshot, the main thing we are looking at here is that 'free' isn't close to 0, ~0 will indicate that we are low/out of memory space. -w is for wide output (more detailed), -h is for human readable.